 - Kalamata olives and spinach: Wilt baby spinach in a pan or in the microwave until softened and add them to the sauce along with pitted and chopped kalamata olives for a mediterranean twist.

-– Cooked lentils or crumbled tofu: Adding one of these will give you a meal much higher in protein and with an added fun texture.
+- Cooked lentils or crumbled tofu: Adding one of these will give you a meal much higher in protein and with an added fun texture.
+Or check out this vegan tofu bolognese for a chunkier tomato and tofu sauce.

 - Spicy: If you love spicy food, add a dash of red peppers flakes to the pot so the spices can diffuse in the veggies while cooking.